 Policy memo writing assignments are intended to promote the following learning outcomes:

-You should not approach writing a policy memo like you would an academic research paper.
+You should not approach writing a policy memo in the same way as you would an academic research paper.
 Yes, there are certain commonalities in how the content is presented [e.g., a well-written problem statement], but the overarching objective of a policy memo is not to discover or create new knowledge.
 It is focused on providing a pre-determined group of readers the rationale for choosing a particular policy alternative or specific course of action.
-In this sense, most policy memos possess a component of advocacy and policy advice intended to promote evidence-based dialog about an issue.
+In this sense, most policy memos possess a component of advocacy and advice intended to promote evidence-based dialog about an issue.

 Given these intended learning outcomes, keep in mind the following:

 Focus and Objectives

 The overall content of your memo should be strategically aimed at achieving the following goal: convincing your target audience about the accuracy of your analysis and, by extension, that your policy recommendations are valid.
 Avoid lengthy digressions and superfluous narration that can distract the reader from understanding the policy problem.